codingfriend1/vue-static/README.md

 The root of the repo contains a static folder.
 All it's contents will be copied to the distribution folder when compiling as is.

-Each theme may have a `static` folder and anything in this folder will also be copied to the root of your `dist` folder when everything is compiled.
+The theme may have a `static` folder and anything in this folder will also be copied to the root of your `dist` folder when everything is compiled.

 Relative paths within these static folders are maintained.